Masonry & Brickwork

 Typical UK masonry and brickwork wastage

 Typical UK brickwork wastage is 5%, rising to 10% for Flemish bond or similar decorative patterns.
 Blockwork at 5–7% is adequate for straightforward walling.
-Our defaults reflect common UK trade allowances — adjust upwards for non-standard geometry, downwards if your experience says so.
+Our defaults reflect common UK trade allowances, and can be adjusted upwards for non-standard geometry or downwards where experience supports a lower figure.

 What this tool does not do